 Couples would stay in cottages with names like “Love Nest,” though there was no electricity or plumbing, and enjoyed activities such as swimming, fishing, and exploring the island.

 Visitors these days can look at old photos of the honeymooners at the Nature Center and learn a little bit more about this unusual history.
-For instance, what is now Honeymoon Island used to be much bigger until a hurricane split it in two about 100 years ago – Caladesi State Park, another one of the nicest beaches in Florida, makes up the other half.
+For instance, what is now Honeymoon Island used to be much bigger until a hurricane split it in two about 100 years ago – Caladesi State Park, another one of the best Florida beaches, makes up the other half.

 For a unique experience, paddle a kayak through the mangroves on the island or try camping on a boat!
 The marina is equipped with electrical service and water hookups as well as a grill for a completely different camping experience.

 Going to the beach is definitely one of the best things to do in Florida, and according to Trip Advisor, Clearwater Beach was the country’s #1 beach for multiple years!
-Perhaps it’s the calm ocean waters, the powdery white sand, or the limitless recreations in the area that make it one of the top beaches in Florida.
+Perhaps it’s the calm ocean waters, the powdery white sand, or the limitless recreations in the area that make it one of the top beaches in Florida to visit.

 Throughout the month, the Sunset Cinema screens great movies the whole family can enjoy as well.
 How perfect would it be to watch Pirates of the Caribbean on the beach?!